Pujari-Raj/FSJS-LiveProject1/Readme.md

-# Live Class Project2
+# Live Class Project1

-Project- Restaurant Landing Page
+Project- Trending Landing Page

 This assignment was given as task in ineuron's FSJSBootCamp Course.